 Things to remember

-- Homeopathy is a holistic system of medicine based on the theory of treating ‘like with like’.
+- Homeopathy is an alternative medicine based on the theory of treating ‘like with like’.

 - Homeopathy claims to stimulate healing responses to diseases by administering substances that mimic the symptoms of those diseases in healthy people.